The ApsaraDB for Redis service is compatible with native Redis databases. Therefore,

 import redis

-#Replace the following parameter values with the host name and port number of the instance.
+# Replace the values of the host and port parameters with the endpoint and port number of the ApsaraDB for Redis instance.

 port = 6379